cherbear263/canvas-images/README.md

 ### features

 - drawing on html5 canvas, copying to an image tag and downloading
+- upload 1 file and resize the image

-- uploading multiple files
+- uploading and previewing multiple files

 ## Built With

 - vanilla JS
-- Tailwindss
+- TailwindCSS

 ## Getting Started